almet/notmyidea/content/dev/carto-forms.rst

     * Date: the date of the event (a datepicker could do the trick)

 * Once finished, he gets an url (says http://forms.notmyidea.org/bearhugging)
-* He can communicate the adress by the means he wants to his community and they can go to the page and fill it.
+* He can communicate the address by the means he wants to his community and they can go to the page and fill it.

-So, as youmay have notice, It would allow us to create interactive maps realy easily, just a matter of some clicks for the users. and if we also think about a nice Web API for this, we could do server-side validation and built even phone applications easily.
+So, as you may have notice, It would allow us to create interactive maps really easily, just a matter of some clicks for the users. and if we also think about a nice Web API for this, we could do server-side validation and built even phone applications easily.
 To push the cursor a bit further, if we can come